 Cotton socks absorb about 50% of our sweat and hold it next to the skin.
 When this fabric absorbs moisture, it can cause friction against your skin and lead to blistering on your feet.
 When your feet don’t feel comfortable, your athletic performance can be affected significantly.

-Instead, we recommend wearing socks that are made from non-cotton blends to reduce moisture build-up.
+Instead, we recommend wearing non-cotton blend socks to reduce moisture build-up.

 Manufacturers make technical socks from a variety of different fabrics.
-Socks commonly are made of synthetic blends, using polyester, nylon, and spandex, or natural blends like merino wool; and some are a combination of both.
+Socks are commonly synthetic blends, using polyester, nylon, and spandex, or natural blends like merino wool; and some are a combination of both.
 The most important thing is that material keeps your feet dry.

 Sara Girard, B.Kin